Acknowledgment - Notification sent from the receiver to the sender verifying the file was received and the status. See Acknowledgements Document

 Header - The portion of the message that precedes the actual body and trailer of the business transaction.

-Health Care Request for Review and Response - ANSI 278 transaction.
-Batch request for claim review.
+Health Care Request for Review and Response - Request for claim review, known in the industry as the ANSI 278 transaction.

 HIPAA (The Health Insurance Portability and Accountability Act) - It mandates the use of standards for the electronic exchange of health care data; to specify what medical and administrative code sets should be used within those standards; to require the use of national identification systems for health care patients, providers, payers (or plans), and employers (or sponsors); and to specify the types of measures required to protect the security and privacy of personally identifiable health care information.